-- Capacity of renewable energy plant(s) to be served by transmission systems (MW) - Annual Absolute (gross) GHG emissions from the project in tonnes of CO2 equivalent/a/b
+- Additional capacity of renewable energy plant(s) to be served by transmission systems (MW) - Decrease in the carbon intensity factor (tCO2e/MWh) - Annual Absolute (gross) GHG emissions from the project in tonnes of CO2 equivalent/a/b

 - a.
 Where CO2 emissions figures are reported, the GHG accounting methodology and assumptions should be referenced. - b.
 Depending on their own GHG reporting requirements, some institutions may report Absolute (gross) GHG emissions from the project, alongside the reduced/avoided emissions (under indicator #1).
 Together with baseline emissions, Absolute (gross) emissions allow for the calculation of emissions reduced/avoided.